Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     ├── tensorboard        <- Contain the nessecary file to create a docker container │
     └── tests              <- Source code of the tests │   └── test_rakuten.py   <- Scripts of all the test which are launched by Gihub Actions @ each commit │
-    └── Rakuten.postman_collection.json     <- This collection contains all the API requests for the Datascientest Rakuten project
+    └── Rakuten.postman_collection.json     <- This collection contains all the API requests

 --------
 Using the repository with Docker